yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
 * Mar 18 2022: 👋 Wan2.1GP v2.11: Added more command line parameters to prefill the generation settings + customizable output directory and choice of type of metadata for generated videos.
-Many thanks to Tophness for his contributions.
+Many thanks to Tophness for his contributionsgit.
 You will need one more *pip install -r requirements.txt* to reflect new dependencies\
 * Mar 18 2022: 👋 Wan2.1GP v2.1: More Loras !: added support for 'Safetensors' and 'Replicate' Lora formats.\
 You will need to refresh the requirements with a *pip install -r requirements.txt*
 * Mar 17 2022: 👋 Wan2.1GP v2.0: The Lora festival continues: